sciber-io/yubikey-locker/README.md

 ### Linux
 Download sciber-yklocker-linux and execute it in a terminal (requires you to keep that terminal window open).

+- Output is written to syslog.

 ### Mac
 - Does not support Logout
+- Output is written to syslog, view with Console.app

 Download sciber-yklocker-macos and execute it in a terminal (requires you to keep that terminal window open).